 Advocates for the Nursing Home Residents in Fort Collins

 All nursing home residents deserve to be treated with compassion, sensitivity and respect.
 Sadly, this is not what happens in too many cases.
-Steve Ray Law, PLLC, we act as advocates for victims of abuse and neglect in nursing homes, and we urge you to contact us immediately if your loved one has been a victim, or you even suspect it.
+Attorney Steve Ray is an established advocate for victims of abuse and neglect in nursing homes, and urges you to contact us immediately if your loved one has been a victim, or you even suspect it.

 Contact us today for a free consultation and claim review if you think you need a nursing home abuse lawyer.
-We are Pathfinders for Injured People.
+Our firm is a Pathfinder for Injured People.
 Let us navigate you toward the financial compensation you and your loved ones deserve.